normanlys/warehouse-inventory-system/README.md

 // jar file is here
 ```

+Note: Use `./mvnw.cmd` instead of `./mvnw` on command prompt on Windows

 # Assumptions

 Since the requirements are not perfectly specific, I have made the following assumptions based off my understanding of the use case: